GbrosGames/Tools/Assets/Watchers/README.md

 ## Examples

-You can import examples inside UnityPackage Menager > Gbros - UniRx - PowerObservables
+You can import examples inside UnityPackage Menager > Gbros - Watchers